juicysteak7/rusthw2/README.md

     pub fn decrypt(key: (u32, u32), msg: u64) -> u32

 (Note that, as explained in the Background section above, the plaintext msg is just a 32-bit unsigned integer.
 No strings are involved in this assignment.)

+# Project Notes
+I started the logic behind this before I knew how to create a library so most of the development went into the main file, then was transfered once I learned how to make a library.

+That being said that added more headache than I would have liked, given this assignment was focused on building a library I should have done that research initially.

+Having experience with functional programming in Haskell has transfered well.
+There is a lot of similarities between them besides the fact they are built for completely different purposes (Haskell is more focused on research/education from what I understand).
+Not that Haskell isn't practical (I built an tcp based chat server using Haskell!), but I feel like Rust has the potential to become a more prevalent language.

+Generating valid keys was a challenge that is worth mentioning.
+Getting some very large primes is easy, but it took me a while to get the mod inverse function right and to check the keys were valid before returning.

+Once you have modexp and modinverse, and genkey() the rest really fell into place.

+Rust doc comments...
+Amazing.

+In order to test my code I figured I would generate some random u32 numbers a specific number of times and run it through the encryption/decryption loop and validate the original message matches the decrypted message.

+That tested the main functions well enough genkey(), encrypt(), decrypt().
+I also wanted to test the non public functions that do the heavy lifting, modexp() and mod_inverse().
+I re-used the tests from hw1 for modexp and made a test for mod_inverse.